dmlc/treelite/docs/tutorials/optimize.rst

 the CPU will pre-fetch the instructions for the function ``foo()`` if the given condition is likely to be true.
 On the other hand, if the condition is likely to be false, the CPU will pre-fetch the instructions for the function ``bar()``.
-It suffices to say that correctly prediction conditional branches has great impact on performance.
+It suffices to say that correctly predicting conditional branches has great impact on performance.
 Each time the CPU predicts a branch correctly, it can keep the instructions it had pre-fetched earlier.
 Each time the CPU fails to predict, it must throw away the pre-fetched instructions and fetch anew another